-As the season changes from winter to spring, nature activities are a great way to brighten up your classroom and add some fresh energy to your out-of-school time site or program.
+As the season changes from winter to spring, nature-inspired activities are a great way to add some fresh energy to routine.
 In this article, I explore the benefits of enrichment activities and provide a list of healthy STEAM (Science, Technology, Engineering, Arts and Math)-themed activities that are perfect for a spring day.

 Benefits of Enrichment Activities

 Last month at the National Anti-Hunger Conference I spoke on one of my favorite topics: fun, low-cost activities that promote healthy habits.
 As I shared my ideas, I asked attendees to note how healthy enrichment activities – such as gardening – have benefited their programs and participants.
 Together, we created a list.

 - Create safe, fun, and inclusive environments for kids